RadialProfile#

 The (x, y) pixel coordinate of the source center.

-An array of radii defining the edges of the radial bins. edge_radii must be strictly increasing with a minimum value greater than or equal to zero, and contain at least 2 values.
+An array of radii defining the edges of the radial bins. radii must be strictly increasing with a minimum value greater than or equal to zero, and contain at least 2 values.
 The radial spacing does not need to be constant.
 The output radius attribute will be defined at the bin centers.

-error2D numpy.ndarray, optional
+error2D ndarray, optional

 The 1-sigma errors of the input data. error is assumed to include all sources of error, including the Poisson error of the sources (see calc_total_error) . error must have the same shape as the input data.
 Non-finite values (e.g., NaN or inf) in the data or error array are automatically masked.

-mask2D bool numpy.ndarray, optional
+mask2D bool ndarray, optional

 A boolean mask with the same shape as data where a True value indicates the corresponding element of data is masked.
 Masked data are excluded from all calculations.